PierreSenellart/provsql/doc/tutorial/README.md

-1. Create a `suspects` table containing all distinct persons that were sighted (in a consistent sighting) during the time the murder was committed in one of the room the murder may have been committed.
+1. Create a `suspects` table containing all distinct persons that were sighted (in a consistent sighting) during the time the murder was committed in one of the rooms the murder may have been committed.
 Display the content of the `suspects` table along with the provenance formula for each tuple.